IELTS Reading Preparation: Top 10 Tips to Increase Your Score

 Read Lots of Different Media Types

-One of the best ways to improve your reading comprehension is to read as much as possible.
-Read as many types of English texts as you canbooks, newspaper articles, online publications, academic materials, and social media.
-Reading a variety of written content will help improve your reading skills and broaden your vocabulary.
-It can also bring you up-to-speed with modern slang and speaking patterns.
-Even listening to music can be helpful, and bonus points if you look up the lyrics!
+Read as much as you can, across publication typesbooks, newspaper articles, online publications, academic materials, and social media.
+Because the IELTS reading topics come from diverse sources, reading different content styles will help you prepare effectively.
+It can also improve your reading comprehension and broaden your English-language vocabulary.
+Plus, you might learn new slang and understand different speaking patterns.
+Even listening to music can be helpful.
+Bonus points if you look up the lyrics!

-Your reading speed will improve, too, which will give you an edge when taking the real test.
-Remember, during the test your time is limited, so reading questions quickly will save you valuable seconds.
+Your reading speed will improve, too, which will give you an edge when taking the test.
+Reading questions quickly (but still thoroughly) can save you valuable time.

 Being an avid reader is great.
-However, the IELTS Reading section is designed to test your ability to identify important information.
+However, the IELTS Reading section is designed to test your ability to identify important information within a larger text.
 So unless you’re closely analyzing everything you read, you won’t be fully prepared.

-One way to strengthen this skill is to create questions for yourself.
-Find an article that interests you and read it.
-As you do, take note of what you think is the most important information.
-After, come up with a question or two (in the IELTS Reading format) about the article you read.
+One way to strengthen this skill is to create questions about what you’re reading.
+To do this, find an article that interests you.
+As you read it, take note of what you think is the most important information in it.
+After, come up with a question or two (in the IELTS Reading test format) about the article.
 This will help you get in a mindset that will lead to success.

 Learn Unfamiliar Words

-As you read, get into the habit of highlighting confusing words or phrases.
-Then look them up to learn what they mean.
+As you practice reading in English, get into the habit of highlighting or underlining confusing words or phrases.
+Then, look them up using a reputable dictionary (like Merriam Webster or the Oxford English Dictionary) to learn what they mean.
 This will help you avoid stumbling across a word you don’t recognize during the test.

 An illustration of a magnifying glass.